 Requesting fullscreen

-We now have access to a method called requestFullScreen, so far implemented in Firefox, Google Chrome and Safari.
+, so far implemented in Firefox, Google Chrome, Safari and Internet Explorer.
 Therefore, to make it work at the moment, we need this code:

 Please note that the Fullscreen standard in the W3C specification uses a lowercase ‘s’ in all methods, whereas Firefox, Google Chrome and Safari use an uppercase one.